Last update: 2020-04-07

 If Paul is saying that we no longer should keep the law he is doing a terrible job of it since the early Church was made up of a mixture of those who totally kept the law and those that didn’t (as evidenced by Acts 15) In addition since Christ almost always sided with Hillel the analogy of spirit and letter also fits here.
 Paul is instead continuing to contrast the physical with the spiritual as he did with circumcision earlier:

-“3 Are you so foolish?
-Having begun in the Spirit, are you now being made perfect by the flesh?”
-(Gal 3)
+Are you so foolish?
+Having started with the Spirit, are you now ending with the flesh?
+(Gal 3:3)

 This part is interesting:

-30 Nevertheless what does the Scripture say?
-“Cast out the bondwoman and her son, for the son of the bondwoman shall not be heir with the son of the freewoman.”
-31 So then, brethren, we are not children of the bondwoman but of the free.
-(Gal 4)
+30 But what does the scripture say?
+“Drive out the slave and her child; for the child of the slave will not share the inheritance with the child of the free woman.”
+31 So then, friends, we are children, not of the slave but of the free woman.
+(Gal 4:30-31)

 Here some people jump to the conclusion that since we are not “of” the bondwoman we no longer should keep the rules at Sinai.
 There are a few things to remember here: 1 he started off with the context of those who wish to be “under the law” and this is caused by using “works of the law” to justify yourself (we have already discussed this) 2 This is allegorical.
 3 This can’t be only about the old and new covenant because of how he says the people of the bondwomen are persecuting the people that are free even now.
 In addition, Paul is not just contrasting the new covenant and the old covenant because the freewoman is symbolic of the promises given to Abraham which are older than Sinai.